yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **hive.metastore**        --            Hive metastore URI (eg thrift://a.b.com:9083 )
 **hive.database**         --            Hive database name
 **hive.table**            --            Hive table name
-hive.proxyUser            --            Username on behalf of whom to connect to Hive and HDFS.
-If null, connects as user of flume process. hive.partition            --            Comma separate list of partition values identifying the partition to write to.
+hive.partition            --            Comma separate list of partition values identifying the partition to write to.
 May contain escape
                                         sequences.
 E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21